-- negative misunderstanding: - visual stunned/puzzled silence

-A: Do you know where John is?

-B: Do you mean John Smith or John Doe?

-- clarification requests - demonstrating ambiguity & asking for additional information - repair requests showing non-understanding & asking for correction
+- negative misunderstanding: - visual stunned/puzzled silence A: Do you know where John is? - - demonstrating ambiguity & asking for additional information - repair requests showing non-understanding & asking for correction

 Grounding (example)

 T: [...]
 And the ideology is also very against mixed-race couples.
 So that was also a target.
 Whenever we saw mixed-race couples, we attacked them.